aiven/aiven-docs/docs/products/m3db/get-started.md

 this configuration is not recommended for production use.
 For production environments, we recommend trying the 3-node clusters available with our business plans or considering a premium plan that suits your specific requirements.
-You can always scale up your plan as needed, so there\'s no need to worry if you\'re unsure about the details.
+You can always scale up your plan as needed, so there's no need to worry if you're unsure about the details.

 :::note
 The M3 Aggregator service provides extra query functionality when